Show/hide formula

 Performance considerations

-Given elements are unmounted and remounted when the show/hide condition changes, be aware of these performance implications:
+Given elements are removed (unmounted) and added (remounted) when the show/hide condition changes, be aware of these performance implications:

-- Re-initialization: When an element is added to the DOM when the show/hide formula evalutes to truthy, all initializations, API calls and
+- Re-initialization: When an element is added to the page when the show/hide formula evalutes to truthy, all initializations, API calls and

-onLoadevents will run again - DOM updates: Hiding and showing elements forces the browser to remove and recreate DOM nodes, which can negatively affect page performance for complex components
+onLoadevents will run again - DOM updates: Hiding and showing elements forces the browser to remove and recreate HTML, which can negatively affect page performance for complex components

 - State loss: Any internal state not stored in variables will reset when the element is hidden

-For most uses, this behavior is ideal.
+For most situations, this behavior is ideal.
 However, if you need to toggle visibility frequently while maintaining state, consider CSS alternatives:

 - Use